 But say you’re specifically looking for non-isolating earphones.
 Perhaps you want to be able to hear your colleagues speak without removing the earphones from your ear.
 Or perhaps you want music to be playing while cycling, but still need to be able to hear traffic.
 Maybe you want non-isolating sweat resistant earphones with elevated bass for the gym.
 If so, you’d likely be quite pleased with the Nio.

 You can purchase the Sudio Nio on Sudio’s website, and use the coupon code TFT15 at checkout for 15% off your purchase.
+Alternatively, you can also find the Sudio Nio on Lazada via different retailers.

 As always, when purchasing online, check if you can get additional cashback on your purchase with ShopBack.
 You can also check out our deals page for more Singapore deals.